segmentio/segment-docs/src/partners/index.md

 ![](images/catalog.gif)

-Customers discover your Sources and Destinations via the Connections Catalog and can enable them from there.
+Customers discover your Sources and Destinations using the Connections Catalog and can enable them from there.

 The development process is simple: